woochi/montage/README.md

-montage
+Montage
 =======

-WordPress layout for the Montaasi movie association.
+Montage is a WordPress layout for the web site of the Montaasi movie association.